 Always yield to human hikers and talk to the approaching person to resolve any concerns.

 I have only hiked with a totally friendly dog, but every time someone approaches, I call out well in advance of crossing paths, “She’s friendly, she may approach but she’s totally friendly.”
-That has always been enough for me, but Aussies are small dogs.
+That has always been sufficient for others to be comfortable, but Aussies are small dogs.
 If you have a bigger dog and the approaching party is upset no matter what you say, make sure your dog is on a short leash and you move off-trail to give the other hiker plenty of room to pass.

-Interestingly, I have found that some folks unfamiliar with dogs on trails are reassured about the friendliness and trail-worthiness of a dog if they see the dog wearing a pack or an official-looking vest of the kind in my recommended equipment list [LINK TO longer hike equipment list].
+Interestingly, I have found that some folks unfamiliar with dogs on trails are reassured about the friendliness and trail-worthiness of a dog if they see the dog wearing a pack or an official-looking vest of the kind in my recommended equipment list.
 That vest serves several purposes, including making a dog more visible when off leash.

 Horses and Cyclists

 When meeting horses on the trail, a dog owner must first yield the trail but must also make sure the dog stays calm, does not bark and makes no move toward the horse.
-Horses can be easily spooked by strange dogs, and it is the dog owner’s responsibility to keep his or her animal quiet and under firm control.
+Horses are easily spooked by strange dogs, and it is the dog owner’s responsibility to keep their pet quiet and under firm control.
 Move well off the trail and stay off the trail, with your dog held close to your side, until the horses pass well beyond you.

 The same is true of off-road cyclists.
-A dog lurching at a cyclist can result in a fall and injury, and that would be the dog-owners’ fault.
+A dog lurching at a cyclist can result in a fall and injury, and that would be the dog-owners fault.
 Yield to a cyclist the way you would to a horse, but you can move back on the trail as soon as the cyclist passes.
 If you are on a mountain biking trail, ask the passing cyclist if there are more coming in their party.
 Let them all pass.

 Right of Way